 Bob Andrews: Artist Manager

 Bob got his start in the music business in 1991 working in the drum shop at historic Hewgley’s Music in downtown Nashville.
 In 1993 he took a job as tour manager for Uncle Tupelo and worked with them until their final show in 1994.
 He continued as tour manager for Wilco during the recording and touring of their debut album in 1995.
-Around that time he started working with the Bottle Rockets, Centro-matic, Nadine and Dolly Varden.
-Through mutual friends, Bob joined Undertow in 1996 as a means to help bands record and release music without the restrictions associated with traditional record labels.
+Around that time he struck out on his own to work with the Bottle Rockets, Centro-matic, Nadine and Dolly Varden.
+Bob joined up with friends at Undertow in 1996 as a means to help bands record and release music without the restrictions associated with traditional record labels.
 He moved to Chicago in 2000 and over the next few years expanded his management roster to include Pedro the Lion, Jay Bennett, Mark Eitzel, American Music Club, and Grammy award winner Jesse Harris.
-Bob moved to Champaign, IL in 2005 with his wife and son where they enjoy the lack of traffic and slightly less snow.
+Bob moved to Champaign, IL in 2005 with his wife and son where they enjoy the lack of traffic and slightly less snow for the last decade.

 Adam Klavohn: Artist Manager

 A graduate of Millikin University, Adam split his time between Undertow and Polyvinyl Records before coming to Undertow full-time in 2006.
 Adam restlessly oversees logistics and career planning for several of our busiest bands.
 He’s the glue that holds this place together.
 In his spare time Adam enjoys going to the gym and spending time with his wife and son.

 Jayne Ballantyne: Mail order / Artist Manager Assistant